Legalising Marijuana Legalising Marijuana

 Why are they so lacking in compassion?
 Deep in their hearts they wish torment on those with AIDS, a disease associated with both nausea and homosexuality.
 Perhaps someone should tell them their narrow views are also needlessly tormenting cancer-ridden heterosexuals.

 Peter McWilliams, a best-selling author (Life 101 and some others) is on trial in Los Angeles for using and advocating the use of medical marijuana.
-He has AIDS and an AIDS-related cancer, and has been taking marijuana for nausea so he can keep his medications down.
+He has AIDS and an AIDS-related cancer and has been taking marijuana for nausea so he can keep his medications down.

 The trial was held 1999-11-21.
 The trial judge ruled he could not use a medical marijuana defense, nor could he mention Proposition 215, marijuana’s medical usefulness, the eight patients who get medical marijuana monthly from the federal government, or his medical condition.
 He faces 10 years in prison and millions of dollars in fines.
-You can find more information at the PeterTrial website.

 We must stop these mindless Christians from tormenting others.

 To those who think they have the right to enforce their marijuana laws on the rest of this I say this: "Who do you think you are, my mother?
-Even my mother would not not presume to tell me what to do.
-I am 53 years old.
+Even my mother would not presume to tell me what to do.
+I am 70 years old.
 I’m old enough to decide for myself whether the benefits of medical marijuana are worth the risks.
 How dare you presume to tell me what to do when you know nothing of the circumstances.
 You’re not the one with the nausea.
 You arrogant puppy, thinking you know better how to run my life than I do!"

 Medical marijuana is now legal in nine states of the USA.
 However, federal law still prohibits it.
 The U.S. Supreme Court agreed to review the conflict.
 The court contains seven Republican appointees and two Democratic.
 Republicans generally have an irrational terror of marijuana.
-However, these are learned men, and would have to find justification for permitting morphine for the terminally ill, but not marijuana (which has not even been scientifically shown to be harmful or addictive).
+However, these are learned men and would have to find justification for permitting morphine for the terminally ill, but not marijuana (which has not even been scientifically shown to be harmful or addictive).
 They might handle it by demanding the same ultra strict standards as for morphine.

 Hawaii allows certified patients to possess up to three ounces of marijuana and grow up to seven plants.
 Doctors can get a registration certificate for a patient to use marijuana to ease pain caused by debilitating diseases such as cancer or AIDS.
-I trust "pain" includes nausea.
+I trust pain includes nausea.

 The main legal arguments against medical marijuana are: